-Word Counter: The Word Count Calculator Computation of different effect sizes like d, f, r and transformation of different effect sizes: Psychometrica Statistical significance means that a result may not be the cause of random variations within the data.
+Word Counter: The Word Count Calculator Computation of different effect sizes like d, f, r and transformation of different effect sizes: Psychometrica Statistical significance specifies, if a result may not be the cause of random variations within the data.
 But not every significant result refers to an effect with a high impact, resp. it may even describe a phenomenon that is not really perceivable in everyday life.
 Statistical significance mainly depends on the sample size, the quality of the data and the power of the statistical procedures.
 If large data sets are at hand, as it is often the case f. e. in epidemiological studies or in large scale assessments, very small effects may reach statistical significance.
-Here you will find a number of online calculators for the computation of different effect sizes and an interpretation table at the bottom of this page: 1.
+Here you will find a number of online calculators for the computation of different effect sizes and an interpretation table at the bottom of this page.
 If the two groups have the same n, then the effect size is simply calculated by subtracting the means and dividing the result by the pooled standard deviation.
-2. 3.
-4. Please choose the mode of testing (dependent vs. independent) and specify the t statistic.
-5. 6.
-7. 8.
-9.
+The downside to this approach: The pre-post-tests are not treated as repeated measures but as independent data.